HaEunSongg/CYBER_multimodal-data-collection-platform/NAPS-stimulus-selection.md

+# NAPS Stimulus Selection Protocol

 ## Overview
-Brief description of the project and what this memo documents.
+Brief description of the NAPS images that was used in this project.

 ## Source
 - Dataset: Nencki Affective Picture System (NAPS)